jhpyle/docassemble/_docs/roles.md

 invited` before doing this.
 If the organizer was logged in and gave his own e-mail address as that of a participant, he would assume the role of a participant before learning the URL that he needs to give to the other participant.

 There are times when you just want **docassemble** to figure out the interview flow implicitly, and there are times when you want to be explicit about it.
-Setting up roles is one situation where you want to be explicit, so that you account for all the unexpected scenarios that may occur.
+Setting up roles is one situation where you want to be pretty explicit, so that you account for all the unexpected scenarios that may occur.

 Another block that warrants explanation is the `mandatory` `code`
 block: